Donegal Airport: 2020s

-In July 2021, Amapola Flyg a Swedish regional airline, was awarded the PSO route from Dublin to Donegal, as a temporary measure following the demise of Stobart Air.
+In July 2021, Amapola Flyg, a Swedish regional airline, was awarded the PSO route from Dublin to Donegal, as a temporary measure following the demise of Stobart Air.
 The contract was awarded for seven months from July 2021 until February 2022.
 In March 2022, Emerald Airlines (on behalf of Aer Lingus Regional) began flights to Dublin operated by an ATR72-600 twice daily.

 In July 2023, Loganair relaunched their route to Glasgow International Airport with an ATR42, three times weekly up until 24 September 2023.
 Due to strong passenger demand on the route, Loganair announced that an increased 2024 schedule will operate up to four times weekly from April–October.
 The route would continue to operate throughout the winter schedule for 2024/2025, twice a week, on Friday and Sunday.

 In June 2025, the runway designators were changed from 03/21 to 02/20 to match the magnetic headings of the runway ends, which had gradually decreased with magnetic declination.
 New non-precision RNAV approaches were also introduced, allowing suitably equipped aircraft to descend lower to the ground before having to abandon a landing attempt in poor visibility.

+Until February 2026, the Public Service Obligation dictating the airport's schedule included a return flight from Dublin in the afternoon.
+In January, it was announced that this afternoon service would be replaced by an evening one.
+This was met with backlash from communities throughout County Donegal, who were concerned the change in schedule would impact cancer patients travelling between counties for treatment.
+Donegal Cancer Flights and Services, a local charity that provides subsidised flights to cancer patients and their families, led a petition that received over 20,000 signatures, which gained national attention and was publicly backed by crooner Daniel O'Donnell.
+On April 1st, TD Pat "The Cope" Gallagher confirmed that Minister for Transport Darragh O'Brien had approved the restoration of the previous flight rotation.